datanav/docs/technical/hubspot-powerofficego.rst

 HubSpot Contact to PowerOfficeGo Contactperson
 ----------------------------------------------
 Before any synchronization can take place, a link between a HubSpot Contact and a PowerOfficeGo Contactperson must be established.

+A new PowerOfficeGo Contactperson will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into PowerOfficeGo.

 A HubSpot Contact will merge with a PowerOfficeGo Contactperson if one of the following property combinations match: